Thank you! You donated and we cleaned 3,500+ pieces to Cara Collective!

 Winter storage can quietly damage your wardrobe if it’s done wrong.
 Coats, sweaters, blankets, and seasonal clothing often sit unused for months — and without proper cleaning and storage, they can develop mold, mildew, and permanent odor.
 The good news: with the right winter laundry tips, you can safely store clothes and outerwear and prevent moisture damage.

-This guide gives clear, fact-checked, step-by-step winter laundry and storage practices optimized for real households and cold-weather conditions.
+This guide gives clear, step-by-step winter laundry and storage practices optimized for Chicago homes and cold-weather conditions.

 Why Do Clothes Get Moldy in Winter Storage?

-Clothes develop mold in storage when moisture, body oils, or invisible stains remain in the fabric and items are stored in low-airflow spaces.
-Mold spores naturally exist in the air and grow when humidity rises above ~60% and fabrics stay slightly damp or soiled.
+Clothes develop mold in storage when moisture, body oils, or invisible stains remain in the fabric and items are kept in low-airflow spaces.
+Mold spores are naturally present in the air and grow quickly when humidity rises above 60% and fabrics stay slightly damp or soiled.

 Should You Wash Winter Clothes Before Storing Them?